Cloudera Manager 5 Overview

-Cloudera Manager 4 introduced the ability to partition resources across HBase, HDFS, Impala, MapReduce, and YARN services by allowing you to set configuration properties that were enforced by Linux control groups (Linux cgroups).
-With Cloudera Manager 5, the ability to statically allocate resources using cgroups is configurable through a single static service pool wizard.
-You allocate services a percentage of total resources and the wizard configures the cgroups.
+With Cloudera Manager 5, statically allocating resources using cgroups is configurable through a single static service pool wizard.
+You allocate services as a percentage of total resources, and the wizard configures the cgroups.

 Static service pools isolate the services in your cluster from one another, so that load on one service has a bounded impact on other services.
 Services are allocated a static percentage of total resources—CPU, memory, and I/O weight—which are not shared with other services.
 When you configure static service pools, Cloudera Manager computes recommended memory, CPU, and I/O configurations for the worker roles of the services that correspond to the percentage assigned to each service.
 Static service pools are implemented per role group within a cluster, using Linux control groups (cgroups) and cooperative memory limits (for example, Java maximum heap sizes).
 Static service pools can be used to control access to resources by HBase, HDFS, Impala, MapReduce, Solr, Spark, YARN, and add-on services.
 Static service pools are not enabled by default.